william-c-fenton/CMSC-447-Voting-03/README.md

 7. Click on the question and vote on it.

+To run tests, please have two terminals open, one that runs the webpage, and one that runs the tests using selenium.
 Use the following command to run the test for the login page:

+_python manage.py runserver_

 _python manage.py test loginPage_